mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 K-Means clustering is prone to initial seeding i.e. random initialization of centroids which is required to kick-off iterative clustering process.
 Bad initialization may end up getting bad clusters.

 The standard K-means algorithm isn't directly applicable to categorical data, for various reasons.
 The sample space for categorical data is discrete, and doesn't have a natural origin.
-A Euclidean distance function on such a space isn't really meaningful.
+A Euclidean distance function on such a space is not really meaningful.
 However, The clustering algorithm is free to choose any distance metric / similarity score.
 Euclidean is the most popular.
 But any other metric can be used that scales according to the data distribution in each dimension/attribute, for example the Mahalanobis metric.

-The use of Euclidean distance as the measure of dissimilarity can also make the determination of the cluster means nonrobust to outliers.
+The use of Euclidean distance as the measure of dissimilarity can also make the determination of the cluster means non-robust to outliers.

 Categorical data (i.e., category labels such as gender, country, browser type) needs to be encoded (e.g., one-hot encoding for nominal categorical variable or label encoding for ordinal categorical variable) or separated in a way that can still work with the algorithm, which is still not perfectly right.

 There's a variation of K-means known as K-modes, introduced in [this paper](http://www.cs.ust.hk/~qyang/Teaching/537/Papers/huang98extensions.pdf) by Zhexue Huang, which is suitable for categorical data.

 K-Means does not behave very well when the clusters have varying sizes, different densities, or non-spherical shapes.
-In that case, one can use Mixture models using EM algorithm or Fuzzy K-means.
+In that case, one can use Mixture models using EM algorithm or Fuzzy K-means. which both allow soft assignments..
 As a matter of fact, K-means is special variant of the EM algorithm with the assumption that the clusters are spherical.

 It is important to scale the input features before you run K-Means, or else the clusters may be very stretched, and K-Means will perform poorly.
 Scaling the features does not guarantee that all the clusters will be nice and spherical, but it generally improves things.